dimaBohomaz/note1/README.md

 # note1
-i do not know the note1 about
+i do not know what my attempt is about